BSmitlehner/CalcApp/README.md

 ## About

-Simple calculator app also my first project.
+Simple calculator app.

 ## Usage

 Simply download and install the app to your desktop and run it from menu.
+Can also be built as .deb package